 Located 170km west-northwest of Mackenzie and 290km northwest of Prince George.
 The properties are immediately adjacent to the northern margin of Sun Metals’ and Teck’s Lorraine properties, approximately 10km north of the Lorraine deposit.
 Accessible via forest service Roads from either Mackenzie or Fort St. James.

 Multiple occurrences and areas of interest on the land package, prospective for porphyry Cu-Au systems.

 Option agreement with a syndicate of prospectors.
 Staged cash and share payments by Serengeti and granting of a 3% NSR to the syndicate.

 Phase I: Detailed review, digitisation and compilation of all all data sets, with special focus on digitisation of data related to the newly optioned claims.
 Identify areas of interest on which to focus initial field efforts.

 Phase II: Complete a two-week surface mapping and sampling program to validate historical exploration work and to investigate areas identified in Phase 1, to develop targets for follow-up geochemical and geophysical surveys.
 Review historic drill core.
+COMPLETE

 Phase III: Geochemical and geophysical surveys to develop drill targets.